Tuesday, June 28, 2016

 “Did you do all this by yourself?”
 St. Nicholas said.
 “I’ve never seen such a wonderful Christmas play by a child!”

-Then he handed her a large sewing kit to make costumes for upcoming plays and books about the ancient Greek theater.
+Then, St. Nicholas handed her Christmas gifts: a large sewing kit and books about the ancient Greek theater, and he poured candies and coins into her shoes.

 Copyright 2016 Jennifer Waters